Cascade of Time Gardens in Banff: All You NEED to Know

 Where Are the Cascade Gardens Located?

-The stunning Cascade Gardens is located at Cave Ave at the end of Banff Ave.
+The stunning Cascade Gardens are located at Cave Ave at the end of Banff Ave.
 Driving up Banff Avenue towards Sulphur Mountain, you will get a head-on view of the Parks Canada Administration Ground, home of Cascade Gardens.

 If driving, simply drive over Bow River Bridge, stay left at the lights onto Spray Avenue, and drive past the Administration Grounds.
 At the following light, turn right onto Mountain Avenue.
 To your right, you will see open gates.
 That is where you pull in to find the Cascade Gardens parking lot.
 Driving to Cascade Gardens from downtown Banff is quick and simple.
 It is a 5-minute drive (1.5 km).
 Keep in mind that parking is extremely limited in the summer, and it’s unlikely you’ll find space in July and August.